 Checking your phone at a red light may seem harmless, but

 the truth is using an electronic device behind the wheel is a dangerous

 distraction.
+Even when stopped, it affects your situational awareness.
 You’re five times more likely to crash if you’re using your

 Take a break from your phone #EyesFwdBC

 Resisting the temptation of e-mails, texts, calls, posts and